- Employment status, whether employed or self-employed

 When getting a mortgage, you’ll typically need a minimum deposit of 5% to get a mortgage with an LTV of 95%.
 If you’re able to provide a deposit of around 10%, 15%, or 20%, you’ll have access to better rates and deals which could make your mortgage cheaper in the long term.
 The cheapest mortgage deals available usually apply to those with a deposit of at least 40%.

-There are some 100% mortgage products available from a few lenders but you’ll have to meet their specific criteria to be eligible.
+There are some no deposit mortgage products available from a few lenders as well another type of product called a Family Springboard mortgage, but to be eligible you’ll have to meet their specific criteria.

 What Are Mortgage Interest Rates?